 As a development organization we do not show the misery but rather the power of people and cultures.

 Trainers For each training program we look for professionals in line with the objectives of the program.
 Over the years we have built a wide network of internationally active choreographers, directors, dance educationalists, lighting designers and cultural managers.
-In creating a performance we work with a fixed team: Einstein Design for set and light and Karisma Costumes to dress the performers.
-Our business leader is Betty Kaan.
+Our business is managed by Bureau Van Zijll Langhout.
 Board and trainers

-ANBI We are a small and flexible organization that works on a project basis.
-For each project we apply to donors.
-The Foundation works internationally and therefore all our information is available in English.
-The foundation’s assets are used to optimize the functioning of the Foundation in consultation with the board.
-The board carries out its duties without remuneration.
-Le Grand Cru is a taxable company and has a ANBI status registered under number RSIN803210085.
-Financial statements
+ANBI We are a small flexible organization that works on a project basis.
+Donors are sought for each project.
+The assets of the foundation are used to optimize the functioning of the foundation in consultation with the board.
+The board carries out its tasks without remuneration.
+Le Grand Cru is liable to VAT and has an ANBI status registered under number RSIN803210085.

 Do you appreciate the high social return we achieve with minimal resources?
 We welcome any donation: Stichting Le Grand Cru, IBAN: NL49INGB0000128051.
 Financial statements